Peppermint has an interesting history.

 Peppermint tea improves energy levels and reduce fatigue.

-According to Healthline, a research study showed natural compounds in peppermint can be beneficial effects for your energy levels.
+According to Healthline, a research study showed natural compounds in peppermint can be beneficial effects on your energy levels.

 Peppermint oil was found to reduce daytime sleepiness.
 Smelling peppermint oil can improve your ability to concentrate and focus.